kav-institute/Semantic_LiDAR_ROS/README.md

 <a name="license"></a>
 ## License:
-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+Note that the data, assets, and models are provided by a different licence!